 Read my article titled “The Perfect Weekend Getaway Exploring the New South Wales Coast” to get a better understanding of what to expect.

-In fact, if you have the time, I’d definitely recommend renting a car and driving down the coast for a two or three-day road trip like I did.
+If you have the time, I’d recommend renting a car and driving down the coast for a two or three-day road trip like I did.

 Hunter Valley Wine Tasting